-Saint Mary’s College has a nearly 175-year history of empowering students to excel and lead in their chosen fields.
+Saint Mary’s College has a 178-year history of empowering students to excel and lead in their chosen fields.
 Our graduates develop the skills, knowledge, empathy, and vision to guide their corner of the world forward, whether directing a global organization, serving the needs of humanity, or exploring areas of scientific discovery.
 We're proud of these women and celebrate their results.
 And we tell their stories because we know it's our story.
 A story of academic excellence and value.
-In fact, U.S. News & World Report recently named us #49 in Best Value Schools for National Liberal Arts Colleges.
+In fact, U.S. News & World Report recently named us #43 in Best Value Schools.

 Value of a Catholic education

 Any student can appreciate the approach of a Catholic education.
 Focused on promoting independent thinking, creativity, and acceptance, students are always encouraged to discuss and discern relevant problems facing the world today with intelligence.
 Whether you are Catholic or have no affiliation with the tradition, you will find the education at Saint Mary's to be a unique path that delivers academic excellence, prepares women leaders, and integrates today’s professional expectations while emphasizing personal responsibility for social justice.

 Let's get to work

 If you want to measure the value of an education, there is no better place to start than employment results.
 Graduates of Saint Mary's are quickly employed, make significantly more money than both male and female graduates nationally, and feel well prepared for their careers.

 - 92% of 2018 graduates are employed FT, in grad school or doing service work